NBC Insider Exclusive

 Season 8, Episode 1 - "The List"

 In the Season 8 premiere, it is revealed that Robert landed a position as the Scranton branch manager but somehow managed to drive to Florida and convince the CEO to give him her job.
-This leads Andy, the second choice, to be chosen for the managing position.
+This leads Andy, the second choice, to be chosen for the manager position.
 After Jim notices Robert conversing with different coworkers, they realize Robert has split up the office between the "winners" and "losers" and has a list to help keep track.
 Robert tells the employees, "Winners: prove me right; losers: prove me wrong."
 Andy sets the record straight for his coworkers, and slowly Robert starts to respect the Scranton branch.

 Season 8, Episode 9 - "Mrs. California"

 Robert has been married three times, with his third marriage collapsing in "Mrs. California," when we meet his wife Susan.
-After Susan gets a job in Scranton's accounting department, Robert becomes enraged, projecting his anger onto Andy.
+After Susan briefly kinda gets a job in Scranton's accounting department, Robert becomes enraged, projecting his anger onto Andy.
 Andy then concocts a plan to get his coworkers to bully and ridicule Susan to convince her to quit.
 But this is Robert Calfornia's wife, after all, so she catches on pretty quickly.

-Season 8, Episode 12 - "Pool Party
+Season 8, Episode 12 - "Pool Party"

 In response to his pending divorce from Susan, Robert decides to sell his mansion and throw an office pool party as the perfect send-off.
 Robert's tour of his home is hilariously dark as he reminisces about the parties he never had, leading him to an epiphany that he must enjoy the pool party happening now.
 As a result, Robert strips naked and jumps into his pool, and Ryan and Gabe quickly follow.
 If you love watching Spader play a drunken millionaire, this episode is comedy gold.
+Jim also spends the entire party trying to just escape and go home.

 Season 8, Episode 23 - "Turf War"

 Ah yes, the episode that brought us this fantastic quote a-la Robert California: "I will not be blackmailed by some ineffectual, privileged, effete, soft-penised debutante.
 You wanna start a street fight with me, bring it on.
 You’re gonna be surprised by how ugly it gets.
 You don't even know my real name.
 I'm the f---ing Lizard King."
 After he is wrongfully fired by Robert, Andy gains some leverage by securing one of Robert's largest clients.
-Andy offers to give the client back as long as Robert rehires, and Robert takes it poorly.
+Andy offers to give the client back as long as Robert rehires him, and Robert takes it poorly.
 By the end of Season 8, Robert is revealed as a fraud as he abandoned his post to pursue alternative ventures outside of Scranton.
 But make no mistake: No one forgets Robert California.